FTP Client Error messages

 Already connected to a site.

 Command line error.
-You issued an OPEN or PASSTHRU command, but you are already logged in to a server.
+You issued an OPEN or PASSTHRU command, but as the message indicates, you are already logged in to a server.
 Use the CLOSE command to close the current connection prior to opening a new one.

 Connection timed out.

-When connecting to a server, the FTP Client waits up to <n> seconds for a response from the server.
+A connection timeout occurred.
+When connecting to a server, Reflection waits up to <n> seconds for a response from the server.
 If nothing is received within the period specified, this message is displayed; in this case, try to connect again.
 If the message appears again, increase the connection timeout value to give the server more time to respond during the login process.
 To do this, open the Connection tab and edit the Connect text box under Timeout in seconds; or enter SET TIMEOUT-CONNECT at the command line.